vLeeH/twitterpost/README.md

 # Twitter-lib
 Twitter library of the Twitter API.
-Make posts in the terminal.